RCMP • CBSA (OTEE) • OACP • Police Entrance Exams

 APCAT (Alberta Police Cognitive Ability Test)

-Used by Alberta police services as part of the provincial police application process.
+Used by Alberta police services as part of the provincial hiring process.

 Canadian Police Entrance Exam Prep — Designed by Former Recruiters